SchoolProjectsLDH/SafetyQuiz/Problems.md

+IMPORTANT NOTE
+-
+This is a temporary file for listing the problems we have encountered during our project.
+For a more complete rundown of what happened, see the *issues* tab.

+Problems
+-
 Problem 1: the problem would not work, there was an error saying it could not find module Tkinter.
 This is because to use Tkinter you have to use a lower case _t_ to call it so it would be tkinter method prior knowledge